 - Are you tensing up any parts of your body unnecessarily?

 The aim of the above exercise is not to get rid of the tension or tightness, but to simply make you aware of it.

 The act of raising awareness can sometimes be enough to help relieve tension.
 For example, you may want to alter your running form slightly to counteract the tension.

 Unplug from technology

 There are a lot of positives when it comes to technology and social media, but they have made it all the more harder for us to switch off and reconnect with things like nature and the outdoors.

 Ask yourself: how many times do you go out for a walk or run and take your phone with you – either to listen to music or track your run?

-I agree there are benefits to taking a phone with you for safety reasons.
-But they can distract us from what really matters when it comes to living in the moment.
+Whilst there are benefits to taking a phone with you for safety reasons, they can distract us from what really matters when it comes to living in the moment.

 Of course, running with a phone is a safety mechanism for a lot of runners who want to have it on them in case anything goes wrong.